 “But what about melanin-rich skin tones?” you may be wondering.
 “I’ve heard they’re resistant to sun damage.”

 Skin with higher melanin levels indeed has better natural defenses against UV rays, but this sadly does not add up to true immunity.
 Whether your skin tone is milk-pale, dark chocolate, or anything in between, it’s still important to protect your skin from the sun’s radiation.

 Hoping that you may be exempt from all this nasty sun damage?
 Sorry, but it affects everyone to some degree.
 The best your complexion can do is help determine how photoaging affects you.

 The severity of your photodamage and symptoms depends on variables such as your skin tone, the climate you live in, and your overall amount of lifetime sun exposure.
 Generally speaking, lighter skin tones tend to be more vulnerable to photoaging and skin cancer, while darker skin tones are more prone to uneven dark patches from melasma.

-Type 5: Medium brown skin, dark eyes, and dark brown or black hair.
-This skin type almost always tans, and almost never burns.
+- Type 5: Medium brown skin, dark eyes, and dark brown or black hair.
+This skin type almost always tans, and rarely burns.

 You might find yourself wishfully thinking,

 I don’t need to worry about sun damage.
 I’m not the tanning type.

 Unfortunately, this isn’t a solution — only a step in the right direction.
 We’re glad that you don’t regularly lay out in the sun, but dodging photoaging is not quite so simple.
 If you want to develop a more skin-friendly lifestyle, here’s a friendly reminder of tips you can use for peak safety and prevention.